jhedstrom/drupalextension/STEPS.md

   <summary><code>@Then I should not see the link :link in the :region( region)</code></summary>

 <br/>
-Assert a link does not exist in a region
+Assert a link does not exist in a region.
 <br/><br/>

 ```gherkin